gpibernats/repositorytest/README.txt

-This is a test to learn how to use git with github.
+This is the a basic branch with basic info.